smaclell/smaclell.github.io/_drafts/introdution-to-dependency-injection.md

 is unclear.

 This can really REALLY get out of hand.
-You can quickly have large dependency chains which need to be meshed together.
-One class has a dependency, the dependency has more dependencies, those dependencies have their own dependencies.
+You can quickly have large dependency chains which don't mesh together easily.
+One class has a dependency, the dependency has more dependencies and those dependencies have their own dependencies.
 You can see how this might spiral out of control.
 This is the tip of the iceberg:

 {% highlight csharp %}